segmentstream-com/segmentstream-com.github.io/_docs/datadestinations/google-analytics-costs.md

 Read more in [Google Analytics documentation on Data Import](https://support.google.com/analytics/answer/3191589?hl=en#summary_data_import)

 #### <a name="data-destination-setup"></a>Setting up Data Destination in SegmentStream

-The process of connecting data destinations is similar to [connecting data sources](/datasources/index).
+The process of connecting data destinations is described in detail in the [overview](https://docs.segmentstream.com/datadestinations/index).

 After authorization you need to set the data destinations parameters: